DOI-USGS/delaware-basin-story/PULL_REQUEST_TEMPLATE.md

 Description
 -----------
-Describe the changes made, reference related issues.
-Note anything that you want the reviewers to know while reviewing your pull request
+Describe the changes made reference related issues.
+Note anything that you want the reviewers to know while reviewing your pull request.

 Before making this pull request I:
 ----------------------------